Key information for using your Sylvafen

 My custom body texture seems to be lower quality than the originalsIn your custom texture’s settings, make sure your Max Size is set to 4096 (i.e. 4k) (PC Only, keep your Android Max Size at 2k or lower).
 Be default, Unity sets the max to 2048.

 My unpacked avatar size seems unusually largeThis is a symptom of all the texture options on the avatar.
-If you are happy with just one of the texture options, just deleting the ‘Texture Swap (6 Bits)’ and ‘Clothes Texture Swaps (PC/Quest)’ objects in your avatar components and setting the texture you want manually in the material before uploading will bring this size down by over half.
+If you are happy with just one of the texture options, just deleting the ‘Texture Swap’ customization objects from your Sylvafen.

 I’d like to hide my hair and use my ownThe easiest way to accomplish this would be to shrink the HairRoot bone and then move it inside the head.
 Then attach your own preferred hair mesh.